nazneenn/Unnati-FakeNews-Detection/README.md

 2. unzip News-_dataset.zip -d data/
 ```

-Execute the pip_env.sh file for creating the environment fakenews and kernal named "fakenews" for your project.
+Execute the pip_env.sh file for creating the environment fakenews and kernel named "fakenews" for your project.
 ```
 bash pip_env.sh
 ```